 G3SC is a week of gaming, for ages 11-15, including virtual reality, E-sports, board games, and game creation.
-The week will end with a live E-sports Tournament for the community that benefits a local charity.
+The week will end with a live E-sports Tournament for the community that benefits Blue Ridge CASA.

 This year we want to provide a custom-tailored experience for each camper, allowing them to focus on games that they are most interested in.

 Each camper will spend the week focusing on learning strategies and building communication skills through their choice of one video game and one tabletop game, as well as designing and programming their own RPG, and building a hands-on activity with their team.
 We will also have classic outdoor camp activities!